Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Computational Framework

 \subsection{Neutron Production in \textsc{geant4}}

 \textsc{geant4} offers a wide range of physics lists.
 For the simulation of neutrons below $<$ \SI{20}{MeV}, relevant for accurate underground and shielding studies, \textsc{geant4} provides access to the neutron High Precision (HP) package.
 The neutron-HP package uses precomputed data from Evaluated Nuclear Data Files (ENDF), and is available as an extension to several existing physics lists.
-Two widely accepted packages used for neutron production simulations \textsc{ftfp\_bert\_hp} and \textsc{shielding\_hp} (analogous to \textsc{shielding}) are compared.
+Two widely accepted packages used for neutron production simulations \textsc{ftfp\_bert\_hp}~\cite{ALLISON2016186} and \textsc{shielding\_hp}~\cite{geant4_Shielding} (analogous to \textsc{shielding}) are compared.
 A comprehensive comparison of neutron production in rock was established by running the full-scale simulation using the \textsc{ftfp\_bert\_hp} and \textsc{shielding\_hp} lists.

 For this comparison, we looked at all of the muon-induced neutrons which crossed from the rock volume into the lab space for the SPH.
-The observables we compared were the neutron creation processes, the total neutron flux at the rock-cavern boundary, the neutron energies as they crossed the boundary, and the distance at which the neutrons were produced from the lab walls.
+The observables we compared were the neutron creation processes, the total neutron flux at the rock-cavern boundary, the neutron exit energies as they crossed the boundary, and the distance at which the neutrons were produced from the lab walls.
+The creation processes are the direct processes taken when a neutron is first created.
+The neutron exit energies are the energies at the point where they exit from the rock into the lab.
+The production distances are the straight-line distances from the creation coordinate to the position at which the neutrons enter the lab.

 Figures~\ref{phys_list_combined} shows the differences between the \textsc{ftfp\_bert\_hp} and \textsc{shielding\_hp} physics lists for the neutron creation processes, exit energies, and production distances.
 The deviation between \textsc{ftfp\_bert\_hp} and \textsc{shielding\_hp} is shown to be negligible, with a difference in the final neutron flux of $<$ \SI{1}{\%}.
 Therefore, since \textsc{shielding\_hp} was specifically developed for low-background simulations, this package was chosen for the final analysis, and the difference between the two models was taken as a systematic error ($\sigma_{\textsc{geant4}}$).